 I am on hold.
 What do I do now?

-You should contact the Vaden Health Center or notify email@example.com , they will explain why you are on hold and what you will need to do.
+You should contact Vaden Health Center or notify firstname.lastname@example.org , they will explain why you are on hold and what you will need to do.
 Only the Vaden Health Center can remove your hold.
 Because this involves your protected health information, we will NOT discuss this with third parties such as your school administration, professors, parents or anyone else without our explicit consent.

 If I become compliant will the hold be removed automatically?

 No. The process is not automatic; Holds are manually lifted; it typically takes about 24hours for a hold to be removed once you have become compliant.
-Important: Please note that holds can only be removed during normal office hours.
+Important: please note that holds can only be removed during normal office hours.

 I don’t have all my shots but I need to get off of hold.
 What should I do?

-You can make an immunization appointment online or call 650-498-2336 to make an immunization appointment here at the Vaden Health Center.
+You can make an immunization appointment online or call 650-498-2336 to make an immunization appointment at Vaden Health Center.
 You must not fail to keep your appointment or you will remain on hold until you are compliant.